 “Exchange Differential” shall mean, in Exchange Transactions, the net difference in price per unit of Contract Quantity between the Products exchanged by the parties, as agreed to in a Transaction.
 The Transaction shall indicate the party responsible for payment of the Exchange Differential.

 “Exchange Transaction” shall mean a single Transaction wherein (i) the first party is obligated to deliver and the other party is obligated to receive Product at the Delivery Location and (ii) the other party is obligated to deliver and the first party is obligated to receive Product at the Delivery Location.
-An Exchange Transaction may involve the same or different (a) Products, (b) Delivery Locations and/or (c) Delivery Periods.
-Exchange Transactions may include buy/sell transactions under a single Transaction.
+An Exchange Transaction may involve the same or different (a) Products, (b) Delivery Locations and/or (c) Delivery Periods. . [is this sentence necessary?]

 “Effective Date” shall mean the date specified in the Master Agreement coinciding with it becoming a legally binding and valid agreement between the parties.